bgebhardt/obsidian-workspace-manager/offline-manager/WORKPLAN-Offline-Manager.md

 3.  **Build and Sign:**
     *   Implement scripts to build the final application bundles (`.app`, `.exe`).
     *   (Optional) Set up code signing for macOS and Windows to avoid security warnings.

+### Phase 6: Additional Features (Post-Hoc)

+After the initial implementation, the following features were added based on user feedback:

+1.  **Delete Tabs:** A button and corresponding backend logic were added to allow for the deletion of selected tabs from a workspace.
+2.  **Remote Quit Obsidian (macOS):** A button was added to the "Obsidian is running" warning banner to allow users to quit the Obsidian application remotely via AppleScript.
+3.  **Open Vault in Obsidian:** A button was added to the UI to allow opening the currently selected vault directly using the `obsidian://` URI scheme.
+4.  **Enhanced Warning Message (macOS):** The process detection on macOS was enhanced to not only detect if Obsidian is running, but also to list the names of the currently open vaults in the warning message for better user context.
+5.  **UI/UX Refinements:** Several iterative styling and layout changes were made to improve usability, including changing the tab list to a table and rearranging the workspace selectors.

 ## 6. Data Safety Mechanisms